When we create a website, one of the most common issues we must address is how to list the site in search engines like Google.

 For another platform like those for static sites, there are many online tools and types of offline software which will help with sitemap generation.
 For the purpose of this post, I will assume you know how to generate a sitemap, and we will now learn how to submit that sitemap to Google.

-When we submit a sitemap to Google, we do so using the Google Webmaster Tool.
-Assuming that you have already verified your site in Google Webmaster Tool and that you have logged in to your webmaster tool dashboard here, you have your sitemap link ready to go.
+When we submit a sitemap to Google, we do so using the Search console tool.
+Assuming that you have already verified your site in Google search console and that you have logged in to your webmaster tool dashboard here, you have your sitemap link ready to go.
 If you have used an offline tool to generate your sitemap, upload it to the root of your site like this: /sitemap.xml

 Inside your Google Webmaster Tool dashboard, on the right-hand side you will see an option called “Sitemaps”.
 Click on “More” to see all submitted sitemaps, or you can submit a new sitemap from there.

 Click on “Add/Test Sitemap” to submit your sitemap file.
 On the same page, you can see which sitemaps are discovered by Google or which sitemap files have been previously submitted by you or someone from your team.

 Depending on what type of sitemap you have generated, you can submit it from here.
 If you are running a site with lots of images, I suggest you create an image sitemap, as we already discussed in Image SEO optimization.
 You can also create a video sitemap for your website.
 For a WordPress blog, you can create image sitemaps using this WordPress plugin.

 If you are submitting a sitemap for a new blog, it might take some time for you to see the index status.
 With index status on the same page, you can see how many URLs are submitted via sitemap and how many links Google has indexed.
 If you have submitted separate sitemaps for images and videos, you will see the status for those links, too.
 Here is an example of the index status of the ShoutMeLoud blog: